naehrjack/ict302-3/content/posts/franzen-post.md

 tags = ["accessibility", "design", "examples"]
 +++

-Accessibility improves digital experiences by ensuring that websites can be used by people with a wide range of disabilities—including visual, auditory, cognitive, and motor impairments.
+Accessibility improves digital experiences by ensuring that websites can be used by people with a wide range of disabilities including visual, auditory, cognitive, and motor impairments.
 Below are several key accessibility features, why they matter, and how they support inclusive design.

 ---